 - monitoring the procedural aspects of service delivery

 - reporting on critical aspects of service delivery

-This course may be conducted in our training rooms in Cairns, or on-site at client premises.
-Where courses are conducted on-site then a suitable venue and white board are to be provided by the client company.
-The venue shall have sufficient tables and chairs for participants to be seated comfortably for the duration of training.
+Where courses are conducted onsite a suitable venue is to be provided by the client company.
+The venue shall have sufficient space for the participants to be seated comfortably for the duration of training, as well as presentation equipment (i.e. projector or TV with HDMI input).
 Any catering costs shall be borne by the client company.
 Please contact us to discuss alternate arrangements if there is any difficulty in providing these facilities and equipment.

 Additional Costs and Expenses

 Where the training is conducted outside the immediate Cairns area then additional costs will be applicable.
 Any airfares, travel, accommodation, meals and materials freight incurred in the provision of this training will be on-charged.
 Mileage will be charged at 80¢ (plus GST) per kilometre and traveling time will be charged at our standard rates.
 Please contact us for a formal quotation for courses conducted outside of Cairns.

 Where consideration needs to be applied due to cultural, language, literacy, numeracy or other special needs, extra time will be allowed to ensure participants receive sufficient supported training.
 This time will be charged at our standard rates.